Annotations

 Annotation is a way to associate a human-readable description or value with a specific technical attestation key.
 It is like adding a comment or a sticky note to a piece of data in the attestation report to make it understandable to a person.
 It helps turn raw, technical attestation data into something more informative and actionable for administrators or users.

-For example, if an attestation report includes a particular measurement value, like a hash of the operating system's kernel:
+Consider an attestation report including a particular measurement value, like a hash of the operating system's kernel

 key: "sha256:abcdef123456..."